spatialthoughts/qgis-tutorials/source/docs/3/downloading_osm_data.rst

   .. image:: /static/3/downloading_osm_data/images/2.png
      :align: center

 3. In the :guilabel:`Quick query` tab, you can set a filter to select a subset.
 The attributes of the map features in the OSM database are stored as `Tags <https://wiki.openstreetmap.org/wiki/Tags>`_.
 Tags are represented with a key and a value.
 The key is a topic and a value is a specific form.
-See `this page <https://wiki.openstreetmap.org/wiki/Map_Features>`_ for a comprehensive list of tags for various types of features.
+See the OSM `Map Features <https://wiki.openstreetmap.org/wiki/Map_Features>`_ wiki page for a comprehensive list of tags for various types of features.
 Bars are represented using the tag ``amenity:bar`` and pubs with the tag ``amenity:pub``.
 We will first extract the bars.
 Select ``amenity`` as the :guilabel:`Key` from the drop-down menu.

   .. image:: /static/3/downloading_osm_data/images/3.png
      :align: center